Insights

 Electricity in the UK is also generated from nuclear, in which uranium atoms are split up to produce heat and steam to rotate turbines using a process known as nuclear fission.
 Nuclear power has a vital role to play in both bolstering our energy independence and reaching our climate change targets through the supply of dependable, low-carbon energy.

-The UK has an ambition of 24GW of nuclear capacity by 2050, and is building its first nuclear power station in more than 20 years, at Hinkley Point C, as well as plans to build Sizewell C which could generate enough electricity to power 6 million homes.
+The UK is building its first nuclear power station in more than 20 years, at Hinkley Point C, which will provide 7% of Britain’s electricity once operational.
+The Government also plans to build Sizewell, C which could generate enough electricity to power 6 million homes.

 Carbon Capture, Utilisation and Storage (CCUS)